hnlab/TorsionNet/RDK_torsion/rdkit_Pfrag/README.md

 - One can simply use rdkit_Pfrag.py to generate all minimal torsion fragments, with example output information in `rdkit_Pfrag.ipynb` and initial 3D structures of all fragments in dir `outputs` with .sdf format.
 - For a group of generated torsion fragments, `redund_MTF.py` was used to remove redundancy for saving time.
 - `MMscan.py` to use RDKit to rotate [-180,180,15], the order of dihedral atoms are also modified for the need here and afterwards.
+- `geom_opt.py` to perform MM and QM optimization
+- `write_sdf_func.py` to write out and save xtbGO and QMGO intermediate 3D structures and other information
+- `calc_strain.py` to calculate torsional strain based on filename mapping and atom ordering mapping

 - Still need more test...
   - Test on AmpC binders and nonbinders200 subset ~~looks well~~ looks better now, while still have some issues needed to think about:
     - Chirality is wrongly added in some cases